alexnardini/FLAM3_for_SideFX_Houdini/README.md

 Karma and the built-in Nvidia Optix denoiser make a fantastic combination for rendering fractal flame images.

 There are no switch/case constructors or other types of pointer functions in the CVEX language.
-I connected thousands of "if"/"else if" statements to arrive at the chosen variation.
+I connected hundreds of "if"/"else if" statements to arrive at the chosen variation.
 Despite my best efforts to partition them, this section ended up becoming somewhat of a bottleneck for the entire implementation.

 Almost all fractal flame images on my website and instagram use an average of 64 iterations max, Some use less, and some use a bit more.
 A few exceptions went above 128 and up to 256/512.